wok/lunch/README.md

 # lunch
-Fetch lunch list from Amica and post to slack
+Fetch lunch list from Dylan and Amica and post to slack

 # Installation